Khizary/STARK/README.md

 ### Running the pipeline

-**Step 1 — Part-a** (embedding generation and SD synthesis)
+**Step 1, Part-a** (embedding generation and SD synthesis)

 Open `Part-a.ipynb` on Kaggle.
 Ensure the OSCAR dataset source is attached.
 Run all cells.
-On completion, note the output path for the `embeddings/nico_unique/` directory — this is `EMB_DIR` in subsequent notebooks.
+On completion, note the output path for the `embeddings/nico_unique/` directory, this is `EMB_DIR` in subsequent notebooks.

-**Step 2 — Part-b** (downstream evaluation)
+**Step 2, Part-b** (downstream evaluation)

 Open `Part-b.ipynb`.
 Attach the Part-a notebook as a data source so the synthetic training data is accessible.
 Run all cells.
-Record the fixed-k accuracy values printed at the end — these populate `FIXED_K_RESULTS` in Master.ipynb.
+Record the fixed-k accuracy values printed at the end, these populate `FIXED_K_RESULTS` in Master.ipynb.

-**Step 3 — Master** (SCOUT analysis)
+**Step 3, Master** (SCOUT analysis)

 Open `Master.ipynb`.
 In the config block (Section 0), set: